-All new bridges and culverts, which carry traffic on Interstates & Ramps, US, and State highways, will be designed for HL93 loading using the LRFD Design Code.
+All new bridges and culverts including culvert extensions, which carry traffic on Interstates & Ramps, US, and State highways, will be designed for HL93 loading using the LRFD Design Code.

-All new Local and Off-System bridges and culverts will be designed for HL93 loading using the LRFD Design Code.
+All new Local and Off-System bridges and culverts including culvert extensions will be designed for HL93 loading using the LRFD Design Code.
 For rehabilitations and widenings, the design vehicle should match that truck for which the structure was originally designed.
 For older structures designed by LFD or ASD, the minimum design load should be HS20.
+The truck platooning affect due to frequent closures of Interstate 80 in Wyoming has been shown to significantly increase the live load affects to bridges ("Assessment and Evaluations of I-80 Truck Loads and Their Load Effects - FHWA-WY-17/02F (Phase 1) WY-20/05F (Phase 2) For new bridges located on mainline Interstate 80 and mainline Interstate 25 from intersection of Interstate 80 in Cheyenne to the Colorado State Line, the following live load criteria shall be applied: For Strength I Limit State: HL93 loading with optional "lowboy" tandem pair loading per article C3.6.1.3.1 of the LRFD specifications with increased live load factor γ{LL} equal to 2.0.
+For Service II Limit State: : HL93 loading with optional "lowboy" tandem pair loading per article C3.6.1.3.1 of the LRFD specifications with increased live load factor γ{LL} equal to 1.45.
+For Service III Limit State: : HL93 loading with optional "lowboy" tandem pair loading per article C3.6.1.3.1 of the LRFD specifications with increased live load factor γ{LL} equal to 1.0.
 Pedestrian Load All new bridges with sidewalks will be designed assuming that the sidewalk may be removed in the future.
 Therefore, the vehicular live load (HL-93) will be placed assuming 1'-8" wide curbs, and no pedestrian live load will be applied.
 The weight of the sidewalk(s) will be included as a superimposed dead load.

-Dynamic Load Allowance
+Dynamic Load Allowance The Dynamic Allowance shall be applied only to the design truck or design tandem.